tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 is simply combined between the two views, and the new filtered view is represented as a child of the original dataset rather than a child of the old filtered view.

-#### The source dataset
-If you sort by "Created" date, the first one should be the source dataset.

 #### Compare family statistics with view statistics
 In some cases, like with the White House visitor records requests, most of the